Alitagtag: Geography

 It is bordered on the north by Taal Lake, east by Cuenca and San Jose, west by Santa Teresita and San Luis, and south by Bauan and San Pascual.

 Barangays

-Alitagtag is politically subdivided into 19 barangays.
-In 1957, the following barrios were created: Pingas, composed of Sitios Pingas and Corral; Tadlak, composed of sitios Tadlak and Malukan; and Sambi composed of the sitio of Sambi.
+Alitagtag is politically subdivided into 19 barangays, as shown in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, Alitagtag had a population of 26,819.
 The population density was sigfig 26,819/24.76.

 Economy

-Tourism
+Culture

-The town is notable for being the original location where a replica of the True Cross was erected in the Spanish Era.
-Known as the "Holy Cross of Alitagtag", the image which was supposedly hewn from the post of a fallen house made of anubing (a hardwood), is venerated in surrounding towns for its allegedly mystical powers.
+The town is notable for being the original location where a replica of the True Cross was erected in the early Spanish colonial period.
+Known as the Holy Cross of Alitagtag or Mahal na Poong Santa Cruz, the image which was supposedly hewn from the post of a fallen house made of anubing hardwood, is venerated in surrounding towns for its reputedly auspicious powers.

-The Sublî dance, now popular throughout the province and beyond, is the most widely recognised ritual associated with the Catholic devotion to the Holy Cross of Alitagtag.
+The sublî dance, now popular throughout the province and beyond, is the most widely recognised ritual associated with the Catholic devotion to the Holy Cross of Alitagtag.